Australian Research Council project

 ADI is led by Alfred Deakin Professor Fethi Mansouri.
 We are a large team of researchers from diverse disciplines and areas of study.
 We work together in a vibrant environment with a shared goal of understanding the complex social issues associated with globalising processes.

-Shahram Akbarzadeh is Research Professor of Middle East & Central Asian Politics and holds the prestigious ARC Future Fellowship.
+Shahram Akbarzadeh is a former ARC Future Fellow and Professor of Middle East & Central Asian Politics.
 He has an active research interest in the politics of Central Asia, Islam, Muslims in Australia and the Middle East.

 He has published more than 40 refereed papers.
 Among his latest publications are a sole-authored book on Uzbekistan and the United States, a co-authored book on US Foreign Policy in the Middle East, and a co-authored book on Muslim Active Citizenship in the West.